+for the effigy connection to deal that type of damage.
+For example, if you use your action to cast frostbite, you can choose for the effigy connection to deal cold damage, regardless of whether you exposed the effigy to the actual spell effects or not.

 MODIFY MOVEMENT

 5th-level Effigist feature

 If your represented creature makes a Strength or Dexterity based saving throw, attack roll, or ability check, you can use your reaction to force them to do it with advantage or disadvantage (your choice).

+CONCENTRATED

-CONCENTRATED CONNECTION
+CONNECTION

-9th-level Effigist feature

-The damage rolls caused by your effigy increase by 1d8.
+9th-level Effigist feature The damage rolls caused by your effigy increase by 1d8.
 As an action, you can see through the creature's eyes and hear what it hears, and continue to do so until you use your action to return to your normal senses or until the effigy disappears.
 The creature is aware someone is perceiving through its senses, but does not necessarily know who it is or how they can do it.

-COMPLETE CONTROL 15th-level Effigist feature

-By 15th level, you have become a master of control.
+COMPLETE CONTROL 15th-level Effigist feature You have become a master of control.
 You can cast dominate monster on a represented creature once without expending a spell slot, provided that you use your effigy as the spellcasting focus.
-Once you have used this feature, you cannot use it again until you finish a long rest.
+Once you have used this feature, you can't use it again until you finish a long rest.